SNIPER Training: Single-Shot Sparse Training for Text-to-Speech: Introduction

 \section{Introduction}

-Although classical learning requires $n$ parameters to fit $n$ data points,~\cite{bubeck} showed that large over-parameterized models with at least $nd$ parameters are in fact necessary for smooth interpolation (where $d$ is the data dimensionality).
-This explains the recent trend towards ever-larger neural models, but we have now reached the era of extreme diminishing returns -- \cite{limits} found that the compute power needed to reduce error rates by a factor of $x$ was at least $x^{10}$ across a range of image classification and natural language processing tasks.
+Although classical parametrized models only require $n$ parameters to fit $n$ data points,~\cite{bubeck} showed that large over-parameterized models with at least $nd$ parameters are in fact necessary for smooth data interpolation (where $d$ is the data dimensionality).
+This explains the dominance of ever-larger neural models, but we have now reached the era of extreme diminishing returns.
+For instance, \cite{limits} found that the compute power needed to reduce error rates by a factor of $x$ was at least $x^{10}$ across a range of image classification and natural language processing tasks.

-Counteracting this, researchers have proposed methods to compress models, ranging from tensor decomposition and quantization to parameter sharing.
-The most flexible approaches involve sparsification techniques, which can be applied at different stages of training and network architectures.~\cite{sparsity-survey} comprehensively surveyed sparse approaches, dividing their utility into (1) improved generalization and (2) reducing memory requirements.
-For (1), sparse approaches have been shown to reduce overfitting and boost robustness~\cite{sparse-robust}; an especially ubiquitous technique is Dropout~\cite{dropout}, which uses ephemeral sparsity.
-For (2), dominant techniques look at how to achieve similar performance or better with a subset of the original parameters; the Lottery Ticket Hypothesis~\cite{lottery-ticket} proposes that when a dense network is initialized, some subnetworks (\textit{winning tickets}) can match the same-iteration performance of the full network when trained in isolation.
+Counteracting this, researchers have proposed methods to compress models, such as knowledge distillation, tensor decomposition, quantization, and parameter sharing.
+The most flexible approaches involve sparsification techniques, which can be applied to various training stages and network architectures.

-\cite{lottery-ticket} provides evidence for the hypothesis by employing \textit{iterative magnitude pruning}, which repeatedly trains dense networks and prunes the lowest-magnitude weights to obtain a binary mask $m$.
-After applying the obtained masks to the weights at initialization, the sparse model can converge faster and obtain better accuracy than the dense one.
-This technique mirrors the adolescent brain, which grows neurons and prunes connections as it learns, and has been demonstrated in brain simulations~\cite{averbeck}.

-More recent analysis~\cite{imp-fail}, however, suggests the winning tickets cannot be found without prior dense training and therefore requires much more time to train than the original unpruned model.
-The additional time taken holds (to a smaller extent) for other sparsification schemes like dynamic pruning, which regrows weights during training according to gradients~\cite{nest} or momentum~\cite{sparse-momentum} in each backward pass.
-Moreover, barring very high sparsities (above 80\% for 2-D float32 tensors), sparse models offer no improvement in memory usage or training and inference time.
+For instance, \cite{lottery-ticket} showed that when a dense network is initialized, some subnetworks (\textit{winning tickets}) can match or improve the same-iteration performance of the full network when trained in isolation.
+However, \cite{imp-fail} suggests that the winning tickets cannot be found without prior dense training and therefore requires much more time to train than the original unpruned model.
+The additional time taken holds for other sparsification schemes like dynamic pruning, which regrows weights during training according to gradients~\cite{nest} or momentum~\cite{sparse-momentum} in each backward pass.
+Sparse models also do not improve memory usage or training/inference time unless sparsities are very high (above 80\% for 2-D float32 tensors).